bablokb/nerd-alarmclock/README.md

 users and do a basic configuration of the system.
 Since the install command changes the file `/boot/config.txt`, you need a reboot to activate the changes.

+Note that the installation of the gpio-poll-service will ask you to configure the service (file `/etc/gpio-poll.conf`), but this project already provides a suitable configuration file.

 Configuration
 -------------